mahmoudhlal/SimpleApp/README.md

 # SimpleApp

-Sample app that implements MVVM architecture using Dagger2, RxJava2, Retrofit2, DataBinding.
+Sample app that implements MVVM architecture using Kotlin, Dagger2, RxJava2, Retrofit2 and DataBinding.

 The app has following packages:
   1. data: It contains all the data accessing and manipulating components.